philipashlock/mediawiki-to-markdown/README.md

     ./convert.php --filename=/path/to/filename.xml --output=/path/to/converted/files --format=gfm --addmeta --flatten --indexes

-    --filename : Location of the mediawiki exported XML file to convert to GFM format (Required).
+    --filename : Location of the mediawiki exported XML file to convert to GFM format (Required)
-    --output   : Location where you would like to save the converted files (Default: ./output).
+    --output   : Location where you would like to save the converted files (Default: ./output)
     --format   : What format would you like to convert to.
-Default is GFM (for use in Gitlab and Github) See pandoc documentation for more formats (Default: 'gfm').
+Default is GFM (for use in Gitlab and Github) See pandoc documentation for more formats (Default: 'gfm')
-    --addmeta  : This flag will add a Permalink to each file (Default: false).
-    --flatten  : This flag will force all pages to be saved in a single level directory.
+    --addmeta  : This flag will add a Permalink to each file (Default: false) --flatten  : This flag will force all pages to be saved in a single level directory.
 File names will be converted in the following way:
                  Mediawiki_folder/My_File_Name -> Mediawiki_folder_My_File_Name
-                 and saved in a file called 'Mediawiki_folder_My_File_Name.md' (Default: false).
+                 and saved in a file called 'Mediawiki_folder_My_File_Name.md' (Default: false)
-    --help     : This help message.
+    --help     : This help message (almost)

 ## Export Mediawiki Files to XML